Xonshiz/Hulusubs_dl/ReadMe.md

 1.)
 Geo Restriction is no more active.

 2.)
 Some Major Bug Fix.
 (Now, videos with special characters in the title can be ripped, only subs are ripped, and not videos.)

+3.)
+Added Vtt2SRT.exe for easy conversion of VTT subs to SRT.

 If you have any queries or want me to make a script to automate something, feel free to drop me an email at : x[at]psychoticelites.com